Boot Camp (TV series): Episode 5 - "The Saddest Episode Ever"

 After losing their ally Hutak, the female recruits continued to plot against Wolf.
 After resisting from taking the role several times, Jackson finally became the squad leader.
 During a workout session, D.I.
 McSweeney accused Moretty of making faces at his orders, causing her to start screaming back at him.
 Later, Moretty was taken aside by D.I.
 Taylor who helped Moretty calm down by talking to Moretty about her family and by addressing her by her first name.
 Next, the recruits tackled a difficult obstacle course, resulting in an ankle injury for Whitlow, which earned resentment from Brown and Moretty who were tired of seeing people take time off through injury.
 After failing their mission, the squad faced a night from hell, with their work-out finishing at 3.30am.
 The next morning, in spite their mutual dislike for each other, Brown and Wolf called a truce and agreed to vote out an injured recruit, feeling they did not deserve to stay around after doing lighter work-loads than the others, with Whitlow seeming to be their main target.
 Coddington meanwhile campaigned to eliminate Yaney, in spite of their close friendship, as he had implied he was running out of energy.
 At Dismissal Hill, the squad voted to dismiss Coddington in a vote of 6-1-1, as she had spent the most time out injured.
 Upon being given the opportunity to address her squad, Coddington thanked the other recruits and Drill Instructors for everything she had learned about herself from them, but also took the opportunity to insult D.I.
 McSweeney, stating that she had learned nothing from him other than that she had a dislike for people who spit in her face when speaking to her.
-In spite of the females' belief that she would take the opportunity to discharge Wolf, she instead decided instead to discharge Yaney, as she believed that was what the squad would have wanted.
+In spite of the females' belief that she would take the opportunity to discharge Wolf, she instead decided to discharge Yaney, as she believed that was what the squad would have wanted.

 Mission: Operation R.E.B.E.L: Recruits had one hour to cross a rope obstacle course without touching the ground.
 Upon reaching the other side, the squad had to travel up a river, before using only three boards to link planks of wood and cross a minefield.
 If the recruits touched the ground at any point during this stage of the mission, they earned a minute's penalty.
 If the recruits passed the mission squad leader Jackson would be immune from elimination, and the squad would earn a night at the movies in the recreation room.
 If they failed, Jackson would not be immune, and the squad would earn a late night punishment regime in the pit.
 Recruits failed the mission, after earning six minutes in penalties in the final stage of the mission.